RobinAlgayres/benchmark/README.md

 rm -r $TASK_DIR/tmp_dir
 ```

-Create the prompts for the LLM filtering step
+Create the prompts for the LLM filtering step.
+The LLM may use words not present in the pretraining set, by default such generations are filtered out, but you may edit line 203 to allow this.
 ```
 python generate_task/syntax_sentence_pairs_filtering_prompts.py $TASK_DIR/syntax_sentence_generations $TASK_DIR/syntax_sentence_pairs_filtering_prompts
 ```